We’re celebrating that heatwave season has finally arrived in the UK, but trying to beat the heat can leave you with a scary electric bill.

 Cooking alternatives

-Cold picnic dinners or cooking outside on a grill are classic options, and a propane or electric barbecue is likely to be cheaper to run than coal or charcoal-fired option.
+Cold picnic dinners or cooking outside on a grill are classic options, and a propane or electric barbecue is likely to be cheaper to run than a coal or charcoal-fired option.

 A slow cooker is a great way to still serve hot meals without raising the temperature outdoors.
 Not only are these devices so well insulated that they lose a tiny amount of heat to their surroundings, but most only use as much electricity as a typical light bulb.